ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_benchmarking.rst

 See :ref:`multi_datasets.py<api.esmvaltool.diag_scripts.monitor.multi_datasets>` for a list of all possible configuration options that can be specified in the recipe.

 .. note::
-   Please note that exactly one dataset (the dataset to be benchmarked) needs to specify the facet ``benchmark_dataset: True`` in the dataset entry of the recipe.
-For line plots (i.e. annual cycle, seasonal cycle, diurnal cycle, time series), it is recommended, to specify a particular line color and line style in the ``scripts`` section of the recipe for the dataset to be benchmarked (``benchmark_dataset: True``) so that this dataset is easy to identify in the plot.
+   Please note that exactly one dataset (the dataset to be benchmarked) needs to specify the facet ``benchmark_dataset: true`` in the dataset entry of the recipe.
+For line plots (i.e. annual cycle, seasonal cycle, diurnal cycle, time series), it is recommended, to specify a particular line color and line style in the ``scripts`` section of the recipe for the dataset to be benchmarked (``benchmark_dataset: true``) so that this dataset is easy to identify in the plot.
 In the example below, MIROC6 is the dataset to be benchmarked and ERA5 is used as a reference dataset.

 .. code-block:: yaml